HarigovindKrishnan/FPGA-ADMM-analysis/README.md

 ### Graphs Analysis

-The `graphs` folder contains the iteration vs error (primal and residual) graphs for three types of ADMM:
+The `SVD graphs` folder contains the iteration vs error (primal and residual) graphs for three types of ADMM:

 1. **Basic ADMM**
 2. **Accelerated ADMM**